The HHGregg credit card application is promoted as way to save money, but will it actually do that?

 - I only found one page on the site that talks about the credit card and it says “90 Days Same-as-Cash on any purchase” is one of the benefits, but I’m not sure if that page is up-to-date because there was also info about the interest rate which was clearly outdated.

-Here’s my beef with these promotions, you need to be warned:
+Here’s my issue with these promotions, you need to be warned:

 All of their financing promotions are 0% deferred financing.
 So if you don’t pay off every single penny of the purchase before the promotion is up, then interest will be charged to your HHGregg credit card account on the full purchase price, going back all the way to the date of purchase.